ScaleBox Docs

 Sandbox Lifecycle Management (v1.3.0)

 Manage sandbox state with pause, resume, terminate, and delete operations.
-Create, pause, and resume are synchronous by default (CLI waits until the operation completes); use --async to return immediately.
-All support single and batch modes.
+Pause and resume are synchronous by default (CLI waits until complete); use --async to return immediately and poll yourself.
+Create behavior is described above (--async / --no-terminal).
+Single and batch modes apply where documented.

 sandbox pause